 Friction welding offers unique opportunities to reduce both material costs

 and manufacturing costs of components without any compromise of quality and

 reliability.
-In fact, friction welding can mean an improvement of quality and
+In fact, friction welding can mean an improvement of quality

-It does this by offering a way of making high-integrity welds that is efficient,
+It does this by offering a way of making high-integrity welds that is

-and the forms from which a component may be made.
+the materials and the forms from which a component may be made.

 World Beating Process

-Friction Welding is widely accepted as a competitive and effective process which
+Friction Welding is widely accepted as a competitive and effective process

-flash-butt / resistance welding techniques.
+and flash-butt / resistance welding techniques.

 From Axle cases to anodes and drill pipe to twist drills, friction welding

 has proved itself a world beating industrial process.
 Today, it is used in a

 tremendous variety of applications in every industry.
 Companies of major

-international standing, including Ford, General Mosators, Rolls Royce and Fiat
+international standing, including Ford, General Mosators, Rolls Royce and

 In the oil industry, friction welding is the preferred technique used by

-In the hydraulics industry, all of the main manufacturers use friction welding
+In the hydraulics industry, all of the main manufacturers use friction

 The process has a proven capability to inspire manufacturing and valve

 engineering decisions, such as flexible manufacturing systems, with

 significant potential for radical changes in product concepts.